memfault/interrupt/_drafts/ota-delta-updates.md

 With the following functionality for each block:

-1. Bootloader: a simple program whose sole job is to load the Loader, and fallback to another image if the Loader is invalid.
+1. Bootloader: a simple program whose sole job is to load the Loader, and fall back to another image if the Loader is invalid.
 2. Loader: a program that can verify our Application image, load it, and update it.